<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <ul>

-<li>When <code>PORTA = 0</code> (PA6,PA7 without internal pullup), being
+<li>When <code>PORTA = 0</code> (PA6,PA7 without internal pullup

-2 digits.</li>
+drawing the other 2 digits.</li>

 </ul>